jamshaidsohail5/cube-lang/readme.md

 # The Cube Programming Language

 **Cube** is a modern, high-level language with a core philosophy to support efficient code, using a clear and readable syntax.
-Cube combines functional, object-oriented programming and query-based programming, to enable developers to choose from the best available language features to more easily describe the problem they are working on.
+Cube combines functional, object-oriented and query-based programming, to enable developers to choose from the best available language features to more easily describe the problem they are working on.

 ## Inspiration